Calculator Magic #2

 WORKING WITH LESS FRIENDLY NUMBERS

-What if you wished to calculate something such as n79 ?
+What if you wished to calculate something such as n79?
 The exponent is prime, and that could entail pressing a lot of equal signs if the problem were approached the old-fashioned way.
-The answer is to adjust the exponent to something that is friendly, which is fairly easily accomplished.
-In this case, 79 = 80 − 1, so it would suit our needs to calculate n80 ÷ n.
+The solution is to adjust the exponent to something that is friendly, which is fairly easily accomplished.
+In this case, 79 = 80 - 1, so it would suit our needs to calculate n80 ÷ n.
 80 = 16 × 5, or 2 × 2 × 2 × 2 × 5.

 To solve 1.2479: